 Sales in conjunction with the exhibit are allowed; however, transactions may not be conducted on Library property.

 Persons who object to material exhibited at Denver Public Library may file a Request for Reconsideration.
 The form is available at any Denver Public Library location.

-The event is to be coordinated with the DPL Event Coordinator and must comply with existing guidelines and procedures for events held at the Central Library.
+The event is to be coordinated with the DPL Event Coordinator and must comply with existing guidelines and procedures for events held at the Central Library or Branch Library Location.

 To qualify for complimentary event space, the organizer must abide by the following: